A Field Guide to the

 Body

-Boxy cephalothorax, short strong legs, often iridescent scales or bright patches.
+Boxy front body, short strong legs, often iridescent scales or bright patches.

 Top California Species